AmanTrance/Kross/README.md

 #Kross

-<h1> Still in Development Phase </h1>
+<h1> In v1.0 stage </h1>

-An Arena WebApp which will make a big evolution in the tech industry....
-A kind of Tweet like thing but much different also can handle large User Base very very well with performance....
+A text arena Application which will make people throw anything using text and anybody through the world can see it A kind of tweet like thing but with different persepective, also can handle large userbase very well with performance

-It is a very fast and reliable WebApp written in Rust at the logic core.
+It is a very fast and reliable thing written in Rust at the logic core.
-And for the Frontend it uses React.